Common tern: Moult

 Juveniles moult into adult plumage in its first October; first the head, tail, and body plumage is replaced, mostly by February, then the wing feathers.
 The primaries are replaced in stages; the innermost feathers moult first, then replacement is suspended during the southern winter (birds of this age staying in their wintering areas) and recommences in the autumn.
 In May to June of the second year, a similar moult sequence starts, with a pause during primary moult for birds that return north, but not for those that stay in the winter quarters.
 A major moult to adult breeding plumage occurs in the next February to June, between forty and ninety per cent of feathers being replaced.
 Old primary feathers wear away to reveal the blackish barbs beneath.
 The moult pattern means that the oldest feathers are those nearest the middle of the wing, so as the northern summer progresses, a dark wedge appears on the wing because of this feather ageing process.

 Terns are unusual in the frequency in which they moult their primaries, which are replaced at least twice, occasionally three times in a year.
 The visible difference in feather age is accentuated in the greater ultraviolet reflectance of new primaries, and the freshness of the wing feathers is used by females in mate selection.
-Experienced females favor mates which best show their fitness through the quality of their wing feathers.
+Experienced females favour mates which best show their fitness through the quality of their wing feathers.
 Rarely, a very early moult at the nesting colony is linked to breeding failure, both the onset of moult and reproductive behaviour being linked to falling levels of the hormone prolactin.